 Frozen Shoulder Symptoms

 Frozen shoulder symptoms include shoulder pain and limited mobility.
-If you are experiencing frozen shoulder symptoms, you should seek the professional sports medicine help.
-A chiropractor can determine the best sports injury treatment options.
+If you are experiencing frozen shoulder symptoms, you should seek help from a professional sports medicine doctor.
+A sports medicine chiropractor can determine the best sports injury treatment options.

 Frozen Shoulder Treatment

 Frozen shoulder treatment includes finding relief of pain.
 It also includes healing methods to avoid surgery or steroidal injections.
 Massage therapy can help loosen stiff, inflamed joints and soothe shoulder pain.
 Physical therapy under the care of a trained sports medicine doctor can restore range of motion through a careful regimen of stretches and exercises.

 If you are experiencing troubling shoulder pain, contact us and make an appointment with Dr. Bob today!